Sinulog 2010 Awarding Ceremonies

 Then the winning festival queens were asked to dance for the audience once more.
 Am no expert at how they got their various places in this contest but I was happy to note that they were all crowd favourites!
 Fourth runner up was Banilad Night School, 3rd runner up Lanao, 2nd runner up Himag-ulaw, 1st runner up Abellana and festival queen the Pintaflores beauty.
 Beautiful and graceful, all of them!
 Oops wait... just to clarify... the Sinulog Festival Queen is not and way different from the Miss Cebu Pageant, aight?!
 These festival queens are the frontrunners of each contingent, dancing and usually carrying a most significant symbol being adulated - like the Sto.
 Nino.

 Then Dandin Ranillo was called to sing his original… Sinulog.
 It was rather dry hehe.
 Maybe this is human psychology… when you constantly associate a song or a beat with group movements of people in the hundreds, you suddenly feel it is weird when one person is on a huge stage singing that song.
-Someone can probably explain this in a better way but his singing and thumping and waving at the audience to clap did not illicit favorable response.
+Someone can probably explain this in a better way but his singing and thumping and waving at the audience to clap did not elicit a favorable response.
 But we all know everyone love’s that song, right?!
 Si-nu-log… tanan mag-sa-ulog… Sinulog…!
 And when we listen to it, it is his same voice that we would usually hear.
 But there he was, almost wriggling onstage and people were just looking at him as if waiting for it to finish hehe.
 What a weird moment.
 Fact is, the festival queens were even asked to come out once more and dance as he sang – probably to fill the suddenly quiet audience with more entertainment hehe!
 It was weird.

 It was followed by him singing his other original “Cebu”.
 This time some folks started lightly thumping their feet to the beat of the song.
 But when he would ask the audience to shout “Cebu” there was a very noticeable lack of “cooperation”.
 Hmm, I thought I knew the Cebuano crowd when it comes to shows or spectacles.
 I have known them to be easily cheerful and very loud cheerers.
 Now, this was a weird experience.
 And I was down at the tracks watching everyone.
 Real weird!
 Again, I think it is probably because those songs are in the minds of many associated with a lot of people dancing not just a single person singing.
 Whatever hehe!